Learn how to make your own cold-process shampoo bars in this post, including an easy recipe.

 I switched from commercial shampoo to shampoo bars about a year ago.

 And I've bought those shampoo bars online all this time.
-Which isn't a bad thing, but I can and I should make them myself since I know how!
+Which isn't a bad thing, but I can and I should make them myself since I know how to make soap.

 Although I love the shampoo bars I've bought from Chagrin Valley Soap and Salve Company.
 They are absolutely luxurious and work so very well.